animehunter123/copypasta2/README.md

 # Description

-Just a todo cards webapp to emulate the copypasta, but in vanilla js.
-(Maybe Reactivize or Meteorize Later?)
+Just a todo cards webapp to emulate the copypasta, written in non-reactive VanillaJS, and also in reactive MeteorJS.

 # How to run...